 5. (1) In this Order, "workplace" means any premises where a person is at work, is to work or customarily works, and includes a factory.

-(2) Subject to this section, "factory" means any premises within which persons are employed in any of the following processes -
+(2) In this Order but subject to this section, "factory" means any premises within which -

+(a) persons are employed in any process for or incidental to any of the following purposes -